mambaout114/MovieRatingWebApp/README.md

 * Search Bar: allows users to search for movies by title.
 * Movie List: displays movie thumbnails, titles, average ratings, and "ViewDetails" buttons.
 * Movie Poster: displays a larger image of the movie.
-* Movie Details page: shows the title, genre, release date, and average rating.
+* Movie Details: shows the title, genre, release date, and average rating.
 * Rating Component: allows users to rate the movie on a scale of 1 to 5 stars.

 **Components**